-Roofline products should be cleaned in the same way described for cleaning the uPVC used for window and door frames.
+Roofline products should be cleaned in the same way that we've set out for cleaning uPVC window and door frames.
 However, this can be done whenever you see fit, as the fascias and soffits collecting dirt will not have an adverse effect on their performance.

 How do I put my windows in ventilation mode?

-Stormclad windows have a second “closed” position to allow for your home to remain ventilated without the window being fully open and unsecured.
-This allows you to lock the window in a partially open position to allow air flow into your home whilst not having to worry about the window being caught in the wind and the hinges being damaged.
+Stormclad windows have a second “closed” position to allow for your home to remain ventilated, without the window being fully open and unsecured.
+This allows you to lock the window in a partially open position to allow airflow into your home, whilst not having to worry about the window being caught in the wind and the hinges being damaged.
 If you open the window around 20mm and turn the handle to engage the locks, as if you were closing the window, the handle window will be locked in this slightly open position.
-Although the handle is locked this does not mean that the window is secured to the extent of when it is fully closed, however allows you a degree of security, more so than completely unsecured.
+Although the handle is locked, this does not mean that the window is secured to the extent of when it is fully closed.
+However, this allows for an added degree of security; more so than when left completely unsecured.